Gentoo Configuration Guide: Full Disk LUKS2 with GRUB and systemd

 Caveats and Disclaimers

-• This tutorial depends on unofficial modifications to GRUB 2.06.
-The patches for these modifications are from staged commits for the next GRUB release, the grub-devel mailing list, and a modified GRUB package on the Arch User Repository (AUR).
-Although these patches have been tested by myself and have not exhibited any issues so far, and they presumably have also been tested by their original authors, reviewers, testers, and some other users too, there is no guarantee on the modifications’ functionality, stability, compatibility, security, or performance whatsoever.
+This tutorial depends on unofficial modification to GRUB.
+The patch for the modification is from the grub-devel mailing list.
+Although the patch has been tested by myself and has not exhibited any issues so far, and it presumably has also been tested by their original authors, reviewers, testers, and some other users too, there is no guarantee on the modification’s functionality, stability, compatibility, security, or performance whatsoever.

 In general, no guarantee of validity on this tutorial’s content is made.
 I try my best to make the information in this tutorial accurate, but still, use it at your own risk.